LGT Group

 LGT Group is the largest royal family-owned private banking and asset management group in the world.
 LGT, originally known as The Liechtenstein Global Trust, is owned by the princely House of Liechtenstein through the Prince of Liechtenstein Foundation and led by its royal family members H.S.H.
-Prince Max von und zu Liechtenstein (CEO) and H.S.H.
+Prince Maximilian von und zu Liechtenstein (CEO) and H.S.H.
 Prince Philipp von und zu Liechtenstein (chairman).

 Organization

 LGT is headquartered in Vaduz, Liechtenstein, with a key presence in Zürich, Switzerland.
 The company maintains 3,405 employees in over 20 offices around the globe, Asia, Australia, Europe, the Middle East and North America.